Everything we do is to support one goal: bring you the best beef possible.

 The quality you taste in Black Hawk Beef is a direct result of the care and commitment we take in the health of our animals and stewardship of our farmland.

-We start with Angus cattle.
-We've spent years selectively breeding our cattle to develop key personality traits and ideal characteristics of the finished beef.
-Angus are sought after for key traits of superior marbling and flavor and we know ours are the best of the best.
+We start with American Wagyu cattle.
+We have spent years selectively breeding our cattle to develop key personality traits and ideal characteristics of the finished beef.
+Wagyu are sought after for their superior marbling and flavor.
+And we know ours are the best of the best.

-We grow and harvest 5 thousand acres of non-gmo food-grade white corn on our farm.
-This corn is used in the making of many products, from tortillas to grits.
+We grow and harvest five thousand acres of food-grade white corn on our farm.
+This corn is used in the making of many products from tortillas to grits.
 But the manufacturers we sell it to only want perfect kernels, so we sift the corn when processed and separate out the corn screenings.
-These corn screenings are the bits of broken corn and would be considered waste by some, but we blend these into hay from our red winter wheat fields to provide an optimum food for the grain finishing process.
+These corn screenings are the bits of broken corn and would be considered waste by some, but we blend these into nutririous alfalfa and hay from our red winter wheat fields to provide an optimum food for the grain finishing process.

 Most importantly, we do not add any hormones or antibiotics to our feed.
 This means our finishing process takes about 180-200 days instead of the industry average of 120 days.
 This extra time certainly increases our expense, but it also means better flavor and more consistent marbling of the beef.